Illumina/BeadArrayFiles/README.md

 >python setup.py install

-If the user prefers not to use the python distutils framework, it is also possible to copy the IlluminaBeadArrayFiles.py source file into a location referenced by the PYTHONPATH environment variable.

 ## Dependencies
 The library depends on the availability of the numpy package in the python installation (http://www.numpy.org/)